 For a full list of all courses available to Public Management students, please visit Course Descriptions.
 Students may also choose electives from selected degree programs within Advanced Academic Programs: Government, Global Security Studies, and Applied Economics.

+Students in the MA in Public Management are eligible for program honors.
 Students who receive a grade of “A-” or better in all their coursework and Capstone, and have completed all their degree requirements will graduate Cum Laude.
 Students who earn the grade of “A-” in all their coursework and receive at least an “A” on their Capstone will graduate with the distinction of Magna Cum Laude.
 Students who receive an “A” or better on all their coursework and at least an “A” or better on their capstone will graduate Summa Cum Laude.
+These awards are program-based and are recognized at the Center for Advanced Governmental Studies Award Ceremony only.

 State-specific Information for Online Programs